Cherie Mercado: Career

-On July 21, 2014, Mercado was moved to noontime newscast Aksyon sa Tanghali together with Raffy Tulfo.
+In July 2014, Mercado was moved to the noontime newscast Aksyon sa Tanghali (Action at Noon) together with Raffy Tulfo.

 On July 15, 2016, Mercado left TV5, her home network for 12 years to become the spokesperson of the Department of Transportation (DOTR).
-Mercado later resigned in May 2017 due to her motherhood.
+She later resigned in May 2017 due to her motherhood.

 On February 12, 2018, Mercado joined CNN Philippines, as she took over as a new anchor of the Evening Edition of Newsroom replacing Mitzi Borromeo.
 On September 3, 2018, Mercado moved to mid-morning Filipino newscast Newsroom Ngayon.